 ),

-Here’s the full example of Flutter Row widget.
+Here’s the full example of the Flutter Row widget.

 import 'package:flutter/material.dart';